GLOBAL ALLIANCE PROGRAMS

 Cost of Living:

 Students are responsible for the cost of living while abroad.
-These costs include travel to and from the foreign country, housing expenses, food, utilities, entertainment, and all other costs associated with study abroad.
-For more information about the costs of living in Paris visit the International Programs office.
+These costs include travel to and from the foreign country, housing expenses, food, utilities, entertainment, and all other costs associated with studying abroad.
+For more information, visit the Office of International Programs to learn more about the costs of living at Oxford.

 Health Insurance Requirements: